zoobz-io/capitan/README.md

 // Access metadata
 signal := e.Signal()       // Signal identifier
 timestamp := e.Timestamp() // When event was created

+// Clone an event (safe to retain beyond callback) clone := e.Clone()
 ```

+**Note on event pooling**: Events are pooled internally and recycled after all listeners complete.
+If you need to retain an event beyond your callback (e.g., for async processing or storage), use `Clone()` to create a safe copy.

 ## Performance